abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

 ---------------------------------------------

 ..  only:: draft

+    ..  topic:: Partial ``Assignment``\s and the RL

+        Partial ``Assignment``\s in the Routing Library have nothing special and you can use partial ``Assignment``\s in a similar way with the CP solver.
+        The RL provides several handy helper methods that you can copy for your own codes.
+        Aside from the defensive testings, these methods are only several lines long.

     // Returns an assignment used to fix some of the variables of the problem.
     // In practice, this assignment locks partial routes of the problem.
 This